Soul Diggaz

 Soul Diggaz is an American R&B and hip-hop production team composed of Karriem "K-Mack" Mack, Shaun "Bless" Owens and songwriter Corté "The Author" Ellis.

 Corté Ellis is the younger cousin of hip hop musician Missy Elliott.
-They have added celebrity choreographer Bijan RythmiK Williams to the group as talent manager and A&R. The Soul Diggaz are based out of two locations, Midtown Manhattan and Los Angeles, California.
+In 2003, producers Shalom “J.Storm” Miller and Matthew “Major” Irby joined the Soul Diggaz production team under the name Tha Beat Mizrs.
+They have added celebrity choreographer Bijan Rythmik Williams to the group as talent manager and A&R. The Soul Diggaz are based out of two locations, Midtown Manhattan and Los Angeles, California.
 They are currently signed to their own production company (Soul Diggaz Entertainment) and Missy Elliott's label, The Goldmind Inc.